-A site coordinator and facilitator are usually volunteer roles that support an online course at a local site.
+A site coordinator and facilitator are volunteer roles that support an online course at a local site.
 We consider these roles to be an integral part of how we deliver online courses to participants all around the world.
 By being a Site Coordinator or Facilitator, you are bridging the gap in distance learning and providing learners with support they need to succeed.

 Each site requires a site coordinator and a facilitator.
 Depending on the staff and availability at your site, this could be two different people or one person could serve both roles.
 Read the descriptions below outlining the role and responsibilities for each to determine who, at your site, is appropriate for this task.